How to Survive the Wards

-What were your tricks to balancing study time with rotations and classes?
+What were your tricks to balancing study time with rotations?

 It was all about time management.
 The most important tip I can give regarding studying during M3 is to start early.
 I began studying on day one of each of my rotations, and there were rarely days I didn’t find time to study for at least an hour or two.
 It can be very difficult to find the energy after a long day on the wards, but I made sure to engage in some form each and every weekday night (reading, going through questions, etc.).
 The bulk of my studying, however, was done on the weekends.
 Weekends were generally free time, and I used them to my advantage by carving out half a day on Saturday and half a day on Sunday to study.
 I also took advantage of the downtime that I would occasionally get in the afternoons on the wards.

 Was it hard to keep up with a social life as an M3?